-- o it was not applied toward another degree, and - it would not be more than the time allowed to complete the degree at the time of degree conferral see chapter VI.A.4. for master's time limits and chapter VII.E. for doctoral time limits.
+- o it was not applied toward another degree, and - o it would not be more than the time allowed to complete the degree at the time of degree conferral see chapter 5.A.4. for master's time limits and chapter 6.E. for doctoral time limits.